 Uganda is one of the best places in Africa to take an African Safari.
 It was even voted by the Lonely Planet as the best country to visit in 2012.
-Many historical, nobles and celebrities have taken a safari in Uganda including Sir Winston Churchill who visited in 1902 and named Uganda, the Pearl of Africa.
+Many historical, nobles and celebrities have undertaken different Uganda tours, among these is Sir Winston Churchill who visited in 1902 and named Uganda, the Pearl of Africa.
 For those planning for a safari in Uganda, we have compiled information to help you figure out your journey through Uganda so as to have a wonderful experience when you visit Uganda.
 Get to know about the different choices of safaris you have and start planning your dream holiday using informative tips from expert panelists and tour guides.
 Read More

 Uganda Travel Directory